opendocsg/slw-judgments-backfill/2015_SGHC_25/report.md

 25     Here, I would highlight that sub-para ( _c_ ) is also likely to be read disjunctively.
 “Site investigation work” under sub-para ( _c_ ) comprises different activities such as field investigations, logging and geological mapping.
 It is clear to me that not all these activities have to be done for one to have carried out “site investigation work”.

 26     What then of the interpretation of Sub-paragraph ( _d_ )?
 I noted that s 9A of the Interpretation Act (Cap 1, 2002 Rev Ed) (“Interpretation Act”) required me to interpret the BCA in a manner which would promote its purpose or object.
-In _Dorsey James Michael v World Sport Group Pte Ltd_ [2013] 3 SLR 354 at [18], the Court of Appeal held that s 9A of the Interpretation Act mandates a purposive approach to be taken in statutory interpretation.
+In _Dorsey James Michael v World Sport Group Pte Ltd_ <span class="citation">[2013] 3 SLR 354</span> at [18], the Court of Appeal held that s 9A of the Interpretation Act mandates a purposive approach to be taken in statutory interpretation.
 The purposive approach is paramount, and takes

 precedence over any other common law principle of statutory interpretation, including the principle advanced by Nam Hong that penal statutes should be construed strictly.

-27     The remarks of V K Rajah JA, as he then was, in _Public Prosecutor v Low Kok Heng_ [2007] 4 SLR(R) 183 at [57] are apposite:
+27     The remarks of V K Rajah JA, as he then was, in _Public Prosecutor v Low Kok Heng_ <span class="citation">[2007] 4 SLR(R) 183</span> at [57] are apposite:

  ... s 9A of the Interpretation Act mandates that a purposive approach be adopted in the construction of all statutory provisions, and allows extrinsic material to be referred to, even where, on a plain reading, the words of a statute are clear and unambiguous.
 The purposive approach takes precedence over all other common law principles of interpretation.
 However, construction of a statutory provision pursuant to the purposive approach stipulated by s 9A is constrained by the parameters set by the literal text of the provision. ...
 The general position in Singapore with respect to the construction of written law should be the same whether the provision is a penal or civil one.
 Purposive interpretation in accordance with s 9A(1) of the Interpretation Act is the paramount principle of interpretation even with respect to penal statutes; it is only in cases where penal provisions remaining ambiguous notwithstanding all attempts at purposive interpretation that the common law strict construction rule may be invoked. [emphasis in italics in original; emphasis in bold added]